papermerge/documentation/src/REST API/auth-token.rst

 .. http:POST:: /auth-token/
   :noindex:

   Authenticates user with given username and password.
-Response will contain token to be used as part of Authorization header in subsequent (which require authorization).
+Response will contain token to be used as part of Authorization header in subsequent requests whenever authorization is required.

   :reqheader Content-Type: application/json
   :status 200: on successfull authentication
-  :status 400: when json fields like username or password are missing
+  :status 400: when credentials are wrong OR when mandatory json fields (username, password) are missing

   **Request Body Schema**